MarcelMue/history/lee_e_mcmahon/README.md

 ## Pictures

-These are the only 3 images currently directly aatributed to Lee.
+These are the only 3 images currently directly attributed to Lee.

 ![images/young_lee.jpg](images/young_lee.jpg)